filippo-lampa/XChange/README.md

 # XChange
-Website thinked to simplify and promote the age-old practice of bartering
+Website thought to simplify and promote the age-old practice of bartering